Josef37/ae-meetup-shortcuts/contents.md

 * Keyboard layouts (German, English, Dvořák, ...)
 * Other editors (Vim, Atom, Sublime, ...), VSCode Extensions
 * Operating systems / Desktop environments
-* Etc...
+* And so forth...

-What's your experience?
+* What's your experience?
   What did make a difference for you?

 ---